cornelcroi/context-lens/README.md

 This process helps ensure:
 - Your time isn't wasted on changes that might not be accepted
 - The contribution aligns with the project's goals and architecture
-- We can provide guidance and avoid duplicate work
+- I can provide guidance and avoid duplicate work

 ### Ways to Contribute